A Lasting Legacy

 Our goal is to provide a better quality of life through the concrete masonry products we manufacture, while minimizing impacts on the environment and local communities.
 We focus on addressing a range of issues including: climate change; fuel use; energy, water and material consumption; airborne emissions; and, waste generation.

-CCMPA members are actively pursuing innovative products and technology to lower their carbon footprint and strengthen their environmental performance – including new low-carbon cements, product recycling and carbon capture and sequestration methods.
+CCMPA members are actively pursuing innovative products and technology to lower their carbon footprint and strengthen their environmental performance – including new Portland Limestone Cements (PLC), product recycling and carbon capture and sequestration methods.

 Cement is a key ingredient in making concrete and while it typically represents about 10% of a concrete mix, it accounts for more than 80% of all energy required to produce concrete.